MA in Italian: Specializations

 The Pedagogy, Methodology, and Curriculum Development stream will provide students with the necessary skills to become strong pedagogues and enhance their skills to create productive and successful language programs.
-In addition to pedagogical courses, courses in the adaption of technology in the second language classroom will also be offered.
+In addition to pedagogical courses, courses on the use of technology in the second language classroom will also be offered.

 Past Courses: Teaching Italian, New Technologies for Learning and Teaching IFL I, New Technologies for Learning and Teaching IFL II, Using Cinema in the L2 Classroom, Teaching Prepositions, Business Italian

 N.B.
-The Italian School hosted an AP Italian Workshop during the Summer 2012 and hope they return in 2013.
+The Italian School hosted an AP Italian Workshop during the Summer 2012.

 Mass Media, Communications, and Cinema

-Requirements: 1 language or stylistics course (1 unit); 5 units in mass media, communications, or culture; 3 units to be chosen from literature and/or linguistics courses.
+Requirement: 1 language or stylistics course (1 unit); 5 units in mass media, communication, or culture; 3 units to be chosen from literature and/or linguistics courses.

 The Mass Media, Communication, and Cinema stream exposes students to a diverse, specific, and important aspect of Italy.
 Courses offered within this stream touch on linguistics, cinema theory, history of Italian cinema, and documentary film/filmmaking.